 So although we had Mollies husband James along for our ride, I never for one second expected to rely on him for directions.
 I personally created all the routes on Strava for our three days from start to hotels to finish and I also purchased a Garmin to make sure I could follow the routes safely.

-Part of the challenge of this trip was planning the routes and making the smaller, finite decisions ourselves as well as being self sufficient rather than paying for a guided, supported ride from start to finish and I didn’t want James to feel obliged to take this role nor did I want to be blindly following someone else for three days.
+Part of the challenge of this trip was planning the routes and making the smaller, finite decisions ourselves as well as being self sufficient rather than paying for a guided, supported ride from start to finish and I didn’t want James to feel obligated to take this role nor did I want to be blindly following someone else for three days.
 I guess it’s all part and parcel of group trips, eh?!

 Day Three of London to Paris